Wonsan-Sunchon UFO incident

-On the night of January 29, 1952, amid the Korean War, four American military personnel aboard two different B-29 bombers reported seeing an orange globe-shaped light over two different cities in northern Korea: Wonsan and Sunchon.
+On the night of 29 January 1952, amid the Korean War, four American military personnel aboard two different B-29 bombers reported seeing an orange, globe-shaped light over two different cities in northern Korea: Wonsan and Sunchon.
 Air Force UFO experts argue that widespread reporting of the incident contributed to the 1952 UFO flap that culminated in sightings over the nation's capital.

 Background

 Since the start of the Cold War in June 1947, reports of unidentified skyborne objects had triggered fears the reports might represent new Soviet technology.
 Three years later, in June 1950, Communist North Korea launched a military invasion of South Korea, igniting the Korean War.
 The United States and its allies directly intervened, soon matched by the direct involvement of Chinese forces.

-The Wonsan incident occurred during a stalemate in the Korea War.
+The Wonsan incident occurred during a stalemate in the Korean War.
 The Communist-controlled port city of Wonsan was under naval blockade by the U.S. Navy and its allies.
-Meanwhile, Sunchon was the site of a major air battle in which new Soviet-made supersonic jet fighters handily defeated their UN counterparts.
+Meanwhile, Sunchon was the site of a major air battle in which new Soviet-made supersonic jet fighters defeated their UN counterparts.